-Consent Document Condition Reference Condition Text Where Addressed S.36 Consent Condition 24 Prior to the Commencement of the Development, a Vessel Management Plan (VMP) must be submitted to, and approved by, the Scottish Ministers in consultation with SNH and any such other ecological or other advisors as may be required at the discretion of the Scottish Ministers.
-This document sets out the VMP for approval by the Scottish Ministers.
+Consent Where Addressed S.36 Consent .36 Condition Prior to the Commencement of the This document sets out the VMP for approval by the Scottish Ministers.
 Consultation to be undertaken by Scottish Ministers.
 The VMP must include, but is not limited to, the following issues: (a) Individual vessel details; Section 7 (b) Number of vessels; Section 8 (c) Whether ducted propellers will be in operation; Section 13 (d) How vessel management will be coordinated, particularly during construction but also during operation; and Section 6 (e) Location of working port(s), how often vessels will be required to transit between port(s) and the site and the routes used.
 Section 5 (location of ports), Section 8 (transit frequency) and Section 9 (routes used) The Development must be constructed and operated in accordance with the VMP, and the VMP must be cross-referenced with the Project Environmental Management Plan, the Construction Method Statement (CMS), the Design Statement (DS) and the Navigational Safety Plan (NSP).
-Section 2 and Section 1.3
+Section 2 and Section 1.3 Marine Licence 3.1.7 The Licensee must ensure that the risk of transferring non-native species to and from the Site is kept to a minimum by ensuring that all appropriate bio-fouling management practices are implemented during the Works.
+Section 12.1.1